Hearing loss is often associated with old age, but it happens to children as well.

 This prospect might be a little frightening, but it’s important to know.

-Children suffering from hearing loss don’t experience the world in the same way as those with fully functioning hearing.
+Children with hearing loss don’t experience the world in the same way as those with fully functioning hearing.

 This can cause problems later on, such as: